screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 is equivalent to the Boolean expression `A OR C OR E OR (B AND D AND F)`.
 Such a complicated `requires` line in an actual workflow should be regarded as a code smell.

 ## Branch filtering
 To trigger jobs in your pipeline after a specific branch is committed, you can use branch filtering.
 The format is `~commit:branchName` or `~pr:branchName`.
-Branches may also be specified by using a ([JavaScript flavor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)) regular expression (e.g. `~commit:/^feature-/`).
-Note: Flags are not supported.
+Branches may also be specified by using a ([JavaScript flavor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)) regular expression (e.g. `~commit:/^feature-/`), although note that regex flags are not supported.

 ### Example
 In the following example, when branch `staging` is committed, `staging-commit` and `all-commit` are triggered.
 Also, when branch `master` is committed, `main` and `all-commit` are triggered.
 When a pull request is opened in branch `staging`, `staging-pr` is triggered.